GA-NIFS: Mapping $z\simeq3.5$ AGN-driven ionized outflows in the COSMOS field: Discussion

 Lastly, we investigate the possibility of a redshift evolution of the strength of outflows up to redshift $z=4$, where measurements become too sparse.
 Figure \ref{fig:outflow_violins} shows the redshift evolution of the logarithm of the ratio of $\Mout n_{\rm e}$ (left), that is the mass outflow rate for a parameterized gas density, and of $\Eout n_{\rm e}$ (right), that is the outflow kinetic power for a parameterized gas density, over AGN bolometric luminosity $\Lbol$, normalized at their mean values computed across all redshifts.
 We divide the collected measurements in five redshift bins ($0.08<z<0.45$, $0.45\leq z<1$, $1\leq z<2$, $2\leq z<3$, $3\leq z<4$) and compute the mean $\Mout n_{\rm e}/\Lbol$ in each bin.
 While the scatter is large, as the violin plots indicate, the mean values do not show any evidence of evolution beyond $z>1$.
 We note that repeating this exercise for the mass outflow rate and the bolometric luminosity separately returns an increasing trend of the mean values for increasing redshift.
 Outflows at $z\simeq0$ in Fig. \ref{fig:outflow_violins} appear to be less energetic than those at $z>1$ by more than one, but less than two, standard deviations.
 This behavior holds also when excluding the outlier at lower $\Mout$($\Eout$) in the $z\simeq0$ bin and the outlier at larger $\Mout$($\Eout$) in the $z\simeq0.5$ bin.
 However, we caution that there are many other works at $z<0.5$ that could not be included because the reported measurements could not be homogenized with our assumptions.
 We also caution that there are many caveats in the results shown Fig. \ref{fig:outflow_violins}, the main one being that the collected measurements allow for a rather sparse or non-exhaustive sampling of some redshift bins, like the at $z\simeq1.5$ and at $0.08<z<0.45$, respectively.
 Moreover, having parameterized the outflow gas density, the comparison as is in Fig. \ref{fig:outflow_violins} is equal to assuming that each outflow has the same gas density.

-\citet{maiolino2025} recently investigated the \textit{Chandra}-JWST properties of AGN selected based on the presence of the BLR.
-They find that the majority of such JWST-selected AGN at $z>4$ do not show evidence of prominent outflows, and claim it is in contrast with lower redshift or higher luminosity, at odds with our result of no redshift evolution.
-One possible explanation is that COS-AGN are a sample of X-ray selected AGN and the majority of the literature AGN are X-ray detected, while the bulk of JWST-selected AGN are X-ray undetected, as also remarked by \citeauthor{maiolino2025}.
-This could support the scenario in which the X-ray weakness of JWST-selected AGN could be due to weaker outflows (possibly because of lower metallicity, which is the key factor in driving both nuclear -line locking- and extended -dust driven- outflows).
-Hence, more gas would linger around the BH in these JWST-selected AGN, causing large covering factor of Compton thick material which makes them X-ray weak.
-The AGN that are X-ray selected (or X-ray detected) are instead those in which the outflow managed to develop and clear some of the nuclear gas to make X-rays easier to detect, possibly because such X-ray detected AGN are more metal rich or because they are more evolved, giving radiation pressure more time to interact with the ISM.
+\citet{maiolino2025} recently investigated the \textit{Chandra}-JWST properties of AGNi selected based on the presence of the BLR.
+They find that the majority of such JWST-selected AGNi at $z>4$ do not show evidence of prominent outflows, and claim it is in contrast with lower redshift or higher luminosity, at odds with our result of no redshift evolution.
+One possible explanation is that COS-AGNi are a sample of X-ray selected AGNi and the majority of the literature AGNi are X-ray detected, while the bulk of JWST-selected AGN are X-ray undetected, as also remarked by \citeauthor{maiolino2025}.
+This could support the scenario in which the X-ray weakness of JWST-selected AGNi could be due to weaker outflows (possibly because of lower metallicity, which is the key factor in driving both nuclear -line locking- and extended -dust driven- outflows).
+Hence, more gas would linger around the BH in these JWST-selected AGNi, causing large covering factor of Compton thick material which makes them X-ray weak.
+The AGNi that are X-ray selected (or X-ray detected) are instead those in which the outflow managed to develop and clear some of the nuclear gas to make X-rays easier to detect, possibly because such X-ray detected AGNi are more metal rich or because they are more evolved, giving radiation pressure more time to interact with the ISM.